Christian M. 3 min read

 Calculator notes:

-Multi-tariff Functionality: Suitable for default standard variable rate tariffs (fluctuating with market conditions) and fixed-rate tariffs (i.e., homes that fixed their energy rates until 2025).
+Multi-tariff Functionality: Suitable for default standard variable rate tariffs (fluctuating with market conditions) and fixed-rate tariffs (i.e., homes that fixed their energy rates for 2026).

 VAT: We include the reduced 5% VAT charged on all home energy bill calculations where explicitly mentioned.